ILIAS-eLearning/ILIAS/Services/Mail/README.md

 `\ilMail` is the central class of *Services/Mail* and acts as some kind of reduced and **medium level** notification system.
+It does neither care about low-level transport of messages (e.g. like sending external emails via SMTP), nor does it act like a centralized notification system dealing with any kind/type of notification in ILIAS.

 The constructor of class `\ilMail` requires the internal ILIAS id of the sender's user account.